 I have disposed the objects like they are on the Apollo photo:

 the stool (the wheel) is the leftmost object, the musical score holder (the high gain antenna) is a little on the right of it, and the box (the camera) still more on the right.

-I have disposed them like they were disposed on a jeep in little in oblique, and a ribbon symbolizes the edge of the chassis.
+I have disposed them like they were disposed on a rover in little in oblique, and a ribbon symbolizes the edge of the chassis.